 If you are curious and want to try bacalhau, have it delivered to you by Amazon.

-3 – Sardines – The Most Celebrated Portuguese Seafood
+3 – Sardines – Celebrated Portuguese Seafood Dishes

 Where does the sardine popularity come from?
 Historically, the Portuguese with the proximity to the Atlantic Ocean have relied heavily on seafood for food and commerce.

-In Portugal, sardines are primarily consumed fresh in with 12 tons of sardines eaten yearly, per person.
+Portuguese sardines are primarily consumed fresh with 12 tons of sardines eaten per person every year.

-The best time to eat fresh sardines is during the peak season between June and August.
+The best time to eat fresh Portuguese sardines is during the peak season between June and August.

 When fresh, sardines are eaten directly from the charcoal grill, marinated with Portuguese olive oil and served with salads, rice or potatoes.
 Simply delicious, this Portuguese dish is a feast for the taste buds.

-You will find canned sardines offered as petiscos or Portuguese tapas (small bites) in many bars and restaurants.
+You will find canned Portuguese sardines offered as petiscos or Portuguese tapas (small bites) at many bars and restaurants.

-In our article about the food in Portugal, visiting the loja de conservas or House of Canned Goods in Lisbon is a great way to sample a variety of canned sardines.
+In our article, food in Portugal, visiting the loja de conservas or House of Canned Goods in Lisbon is a great way to sample canned sardines.

-You’ll find is a can of sardines for every taste.
+There’s a can of Portuguese sardines for every taste.